DataWizard1631/NeuroPulse_Your_EpochEye/README.md

 This project is licensed under the MIT License – see the LICENSE file for details.

 ## Maintainers
-Developed and maintained by Datawizard.
+Developed and maintained by [Deep Patel](https://www.linkedin.com/in/deeppateldw1611/).